 About 75% of patients with treatment-resistant depression (including bipolar patients) experience rapid relief after a series of low-dose ketamine infusions.
 Similar success rates have been seen in those suffering from anxiety and/or PTSD.
 Treatment-resistant patients are those who fail to respond to traditional antidepressants and talk therapy.
 Before ketamine therapy, there was virtually no way to substantially improve the condition of these patients except for shock-therapy (ECT).
 The fact that ketamine works in as many as 3/4 treatment-resistant patients is astonishing.
 Its discovery has profoundly changed depression research and our understanding of the very nature of depression and other mood disorders.
 The only way to find out if it will work is to give ketamine a try.
 Are you ready?

 What is it like to have a ketamine infusion?

-Be sure not to eat food within 6 hours or drink fluids within 2 hours.
+Be sure not to eat food or drink fluids within 2 hours.
 Your initial consultation will last 15-30 minutes and includes discussion of the treatment and your medical history.
 You are welcome to bring a companion to be with you during your appointment, We recommend that you bring headphones and music that is relaxing for you.
 You will be placed in a comfortable recliner and an IV catheter will be gently inserted and the infusion started.
-The infusion itselt last 40-60 minutes.
+The infusion itself lasts 40-60 minutes.
 Most find it a very pleasant, dreamy experience.
-About 5-10% she tears during the infusion.
-A few become anxious during the infusion, whichi is easily managed with reasurrance, deep breathing, and slowing down the infusion rate.
+About 5-10% shed tears during the infusion.
+A few become anxious during the infusion, which is easily managed with reasurrance, deep breathing, and slowing down the infusion rate.
 After the treatment you will be required to stay for a recovery period, typically 20-30 minutes.
 You will need to have an adult present to drive you home from your appointment.